iamjono/Duration/README.md

 [![Build Status](https://travis-ci.org/SwiftStudies/Duration.svg?branch=master)](https://travis-ci.org/SwiftStudies/Duration)

 # Duration
-A simple Swift package for measuring and reporting the time taken for operations
+A simple Swift package for measuring and reporting the time taken for operations.
+It is derived from [a version for Playgrounds](http://www.swift-studies.com/blog/2015/5/21/performance-testing-in-xcode-playgrounds) that I blogged about some time ago, but kept needing to use in various projects.

 ## License
 Duration is distributed under the Apache 2.0 license

 ## Usage

+Duration supports iOS, OS X, tvOS, and Linux.

 ### Simple Measurements